SCHEDULE A WORKSHOP

 CITL offers 90-minute workshops for any instructional group on campus, such as faculty members at department meetings and graduate student instructor and teaching assistant groups.
 All CITL workshops are applicable to any discipline and draw from the teaching experience and expertise of the participants.

 This workshop focuses on building learning environments that promote equitable access to the skills and knowledge students need to succeed in their classes, and that utilize the strengths students bring to the classroom.
-Leave with several concrete practices that are known, from recent higher education research, to promote inclusivity—ranging from techniques that can be implemented immediately to ideas for re-designing the curriculum at the assignment or course level.
+Leave the workshop with several concrete practices that are known, from recent higher education research, to promote inclusivity—ranging from techniques that can be implemented immediately to ideas for re-designing the curriculum at the assignment or course level.

 UNIVERSAL DESIGN FOR LEARNING